 Adding to this is the idea that some in the church believe that women should deliver babies without the help of drugs.
 They base this on God’s pronouncement on Eve:

 I will greatly multiply your pain in childbirth.
 In pain you will bring forth children.
 (Gen 3:16)

 Genesis 3:16 has to do with God multiplying sorrow upon sorrow both during and after pregnancy.
-It is not so much the physical pain of childbirth as it is that of a mother’s knowing that she’s bringing a dead person into the world, a sinner doomed to die.
+It is not so much the physical pain of childbirth as it is that of a mother’s knowledge that she’s bringing a dead person into the world, a sinner doomed to die.
 Men who promote this should look at Adam’s curse: that of doing hard, miserable work in order to eat.
-I would suggest that if you’re going to insist your wife deliver a child without pain meds, that you give up your cushy desk job and go find work digging ditches or planting crops.
+I would suggest that if you’re going to insist your wife deliver a child without pain meds, that you also give up your cushy desk job and go find work digging ditches or planting crops.